mozilla-services/tecken/docs/redis.rst

 Usage
 =====

-The Symbols Service webapp uses Redis for miscellaneous caching and as a broker for message queue workers (TO BE UPDATED).
+Tecken uses Redis for miscellaneous caching and as a broker for message queue workers (TO BE UPDATED).

 Usage In Django